Summer tanager: Description

 The summer tanager has an American robin-like song, similar enough that novices sometimes mistake this bird for that species.
 The song consists of melodic units, repeated in a constant stream.
 The summer tanager's song, however, is much more monotonous than that of T. migratorius, often consisting of as few as three or four distinct units.
 It is clearer and less nasal than the song of the scarlet tanager.
 The summer tanager also has a sharp, agitated-sounded call pi-tuk or pik-i-tuk-i-tuk.

 Distribution and habitat

-Their breeding habitat is open wooded areas, especially with oaks, across the southern United States, extending as far north as Iowa.
-These birds migrate to Mexico, Central America and northern South America.
+The summer tanager's habitat varies regionally, with pine-oak and mixed forests preferred in the southeastern United States, and riparian lowlands preferred in the southwest.
+These birds spend the breeding season across the southern United States and Northern Mexico, reaching as far north as Iowa and New Jersey in the east.
+They overwinter in Mexico, Central America and northern South America.
 This tanager is an extremely rare vagrant to western Europe.

 Behaviour and ecology

 These birds are often out of sight, foraging high in trees, sometimes flying out to catch insects in flight.
-They mainly eat insects, especially bees and wasps, and berries.
+They mainly eat insects, but also regularly supplement their diets with fruit.
 Fruit of Cymbopetalum mayanum (Annonaceae) are an especially well-liked food in their winter quarters and birds will forage in human-altered habitat.
 Consequently, these trees can be planted to entice them to residential areas, and they may well be attracted to bird feeders.
+Summer tanagers have also been reported to eat larger invertebrate prey, including snails and slugs; there is additionally one report of an individual attempting to eat a vertebrate–a green anole–at a migratory stopover site in Mississippi.

-Summer tanagers build a cup nest on a horizontal tree branch.
+Summer tanagers build a cup nest on a horizontal tree branch anywhere from 4–45 feet from the ground.